Rákóczi's War of Independence: Fight for independence

-On Rákóczi's recommendation, and with Bercsényi's support, another meeting of the Diet held at Ónod (Borsod County) declared the deposition of the House of Habsburg from the Hungarian throne on 13 June 1707.
-But neither this act, nor the copper currency issued to avoid monetary inflation, were successful.
-Louis XIV refused to enter into treaties with Prince Rákóczi, leaving the Hungarians without allies.
-There remained the possibility of an alliance with the Russian Tsardom, but this did not materialize either.
+On Rákóczi's recommendation and with Bercsényi's support, another meeting of the Diet held at Ónod (Borsod County) declared the deposition of the House of Habsburg from the Hungarian throne on 13 June 1707.
+However, neither that act nor the copper currency, which was issued to avoid monetary inflation, was successful.
+Louis XIV refused to enter into treaties with Rákóczi, which left the Hungarians without allies.
+There remained the possibility of an alliance with the Russian Tsardom, but that did not materialise either.

-At the Battle of Trenčín (Hungarian Trencsén, German Trentschin, Latin Trentsinium, Comitatus Trentsiniensis, today in Slovakia), on 3 August 1708 Rákóczi's horse stumbled, and he fell to the ground, which knocked him unconscious.
+At the Battle of Trenčín (Hungarian Trencsén, German Trentschin, Latin Trentsinium, Comitatus Trentsiniensis, today in Slovakia), on 3 August 1708, Rákóczi's horse stumbled, and he fell to the ground, which knocked him unconscious.
 The kuruc forces thought him dead and fled.
-This defeat was fatal for the uprising.
-Numerous Kuruc leaders transferred their allegiance to the Emperor, hoping for clemency.
+The defeat was fatal for the uprising.
+Numerous kuruc leaders transferred their allegiance to the emperor in the hope for clemency.
 Rákóczi's forces became restricted to the area around Munkács and Szabolcs County.
-The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány but after draw result and not trusting the word of János Pálffy, who was the Emperor's envoy charged with negotiations with the rebels, the Prince left the Kingdom of Hungary to Poland on 21 February 1711.
+The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány but after a draw, they did not trust the word of János Pálffy, the emperor's envoy, who was charged with negotiations with the rebels.
+Rákóczi left the Kingdom of Hungary to Poland on 21 February 1711.

 Foreign soldiers and participants

 Denmark-Norway

-The Denmark–Norway annually provided cavalry and infantry regiments to the Habsburg army, which stationed these Danish regiments in Hungary; this resulted in Danish soldiers fighting alongside the Habsburg army against the Hungarians (Kurucs) and their allies.
-The Danish forces fought in Eastern Hungary and Transylvania (Battle of Zsibó).
+Denmark–Norway annually provided cavalry and infantry regiments to the Habsburg army, which stationed the Danish regiments in Hungary.
+That resulted in Danish soldiers fighting alongside the Habsburg army against the Hungarians (kurucs) and their allies.
+The Danish forces fought in eastern Hungary and Transylvania (Battle of Zsibó).

 Serbs, Croats and Saxons

-The Serbs (who settled in the southern borders of Hungary during the Great Serb Migrations and protected by the Austrians) fought on the Emperor's side since the beginning of the war.
+The Serbs, who had settled in the southern borders of Hungary during the Great Serb Migrations and protected by the Austrians, fought on the emperor's side from the beginning of the war.
 They were used as light cavalry in the Austrian army and as tax collectors.
-During the eight years of war, Hungarian villages and towns of the Great Hungarian Plain and Transdanubia were burnt and robbed by the Serbs, while in Bácska, Serb villages were burnt.
-However, there were some Serbs who fought on Rakóczi's side against the Habsburgs – the Frontiersmen of Semlak (Mezősomlyó).
-The leader of the Kuruc Serb troops was Frontier Captain Obrad Lalić from Zenta.
+During the eight years of war, Hungarian villages and towns of the Great Hungarian Plain and Transdanubia were burnt and robbed by the Serbs, and in Bácska, Serb villages were burnt.
+However, there were some Serbs who fought on Rakóczi's side against the Habsburgs: the Frontiersmen of Semlak (Mezősomlyó).
+The leader of the Serb kuruc troops was Frontier Captain Obrad Lalić, who was from Zenta.

-Croatia also supported the Habsburg Monarchy, thus the Croatian Army and the Habsburg contingents precluded the Kuruc occupation of Croatia.
+Croatia also supported the Habsburg Monarchy and thus the Croatian Army and the Habsburg contingents precluded the kuruc occupation of Croatia.
 Croatian and Serbian forces fought in Transdanubia and Upper Hungary.
 The Transylvanian Saxons also distanced themselves from Rákóczi in 1703.
-Although Austrian General Rabutin lost in Transylvania, he retreated into the Saxonland, where Saxon towns and peasants gave shelter to the Habsburg Army.
+Although Austrian General Rabutin lost in Transylvania, he retreated into the Saxonland, where Saxon towns and peasants gave shelter to the Habsburg army.
 Clashes between the Kuruc and Habsburg-Saxon army took place throughout Croatia.